-Greece is one of the world’s best multigenerational destinations, and a Greek islands cruise is one of the best ways to appreciate it.
-Activities at each port of call range from beaches to shopping, historic sites and museums that entertain mixed ages and interests.
+Greece is one of the world’s best multigenerational destinations, and a Greek island cruise is one of the best ways to appreciate it.
+Activities at each port of call range from beaches to shopping, historic sites, and museums that entertain mixed ages and interests.
 Let Celestyal Cruises do the planning, book expert tour guides, get you there — and back on board — and it’s one of the easiest and richest vacations ever.

-If you do a Greek Islands cruise with a Greece-based cruise company like Celestyal Cruises, you get more perks: never having to pack and unpack, no rushing for ferries, stunning scenery enroute, onboard activities with a Greek cultural flair, bountiful fresh food, learning opportunities and kindness at every turn…
+If you do a Greek Islands cruise with a Greece-based cruise company like Celestyal Cruises, you get more perks: never having to pack and unpack, no rushing for ferries, stunning scenery en route, onboard activities with a Greek cultural flair, bountiful fresh food, learning opportunities and kindness at every turn…

 What more would a multigenerational family vacation require?

 In full disclosure, we are not frequent cruisers and care more about where we dock than the ship we’re on.
 An eight-day sailing over Greek Easter on a medium-sized Greek ship with ample facilities but no fancy casinos or art auctions sounded ideal.

 The easy sailing, relaxed pace, and warm vibes onboard a Celestyal cruise were infectious.
 Each day, we met more fellow passengers who were repeat customers.
 We were also surprised by how many passengers and crew remembered each other from past voyages.